ooni/probe-desktop/Readme.md

 To build and run a development mode electron instance run:
 ```
-npm run start
+yarn run start
 ```

-To create a standalone packaged app run:
+To create a standalone packaged app:

+Be sure you have copied the binaries into the bin tree, by doing:

 ```
-npm run pack
+yarn run cp-bin
 ```

-Before doing this be sure you ran the script to build gooni:
+The above expects you to have in ../probe-cli a built version of all the binaries you need.

+Then run:

 ```
-GOONI_DIR=/path/to/gooni ./scripts/build-binaries.sh
+yarn run pack:mac
+yarn run pack:win
 ```